ashermancinelli/ashermancinelli.github.io/src/csblog/2025-7-23-Strict-Aliasing.md

 # Strict Aliasing in Rust

-I'm not a Rust expert, but from my understanding, Rust has far stricter strict-aliasing rules than C and C++, and the borrow checker goes a fairly long way to help enforce non-aliasing by default, even for memory of the same type.
+I'm not a Rust expert, but from my understanding, Rust has far stricter aliasing rules than C and C++, and the borrow checker goes a fairly long way to help enforce non-aliasing by default, even for memory of the same type.
+This is summarized as _"aliasing xor mutability"_.

 Just for comparison, the equivalent loop in Rust generated the same LLVM IR as the Fortran example did.
 ```